tributech-solutions/tributech-docs/docs/consume_data/grafana.md

 sidebar_position: 5
 ---

-# Consume data via Grafana dashboards
+# Consume Data via Grafana Dashboards

 In this guide you will learn how you can consume Datasets via the built in Grafana dashboards of your DataSpace Node.